aviaviavi/confetti/README.md

 ## Contributing

-Contributions are welcome!
-Please submit PR's or open up issues for discussion.
+Contributions in any form are welcome!

 ## Future Features